openstack-k8s-operators/dev-docs/nfv_sriov.md

-`OpenStackDataPlaneNodeSet` CR which the [dataplane-operator](https://openstack-k8s-operators.github.io/dataplane-operator) will reconcile to create OpenStackDataPlaneService resources when an `OpenStackDataPlaneDeployment` CR is created.
+`OpenStackDataPlaneNodeSet` CR which the [dataplane-operator](https://openstack-k8s-operators.github.io/dataplane-operator) will reconcile to create OpenStackDataPlaneService resources when an `OpenStackDataPlaneNodeSet` CR is created.
 These types of CRs have a `services` list like the following:

 ```yaml